xvik/dropwizard-guicey/dropwizard-guicey/src/doc/docs/guide/test/junit5/setup-object.md

 }
 ```

-Mocks and speies use this method also to print summary report (if requested in annoation):
+Mocks and spies also use this method to print a summary report (if requested in the annotation):

 ```java
 @Override